New 42-day free trial

 Comply with HTTP, URI, XML, and JSON specifications

-When sending or receiving data from our service, you will be using HTTP and URIs, and will often be using JSON and/or XML.
+When sending or receiving data from our service, you will use HTTP and URIs, and often, JSON and/or XML.

 {